HPCE/hpce-2018-cw4/readme.md

 exactly I'm asking for, but I'm not asking for anything specific.
 I certainly have an idea about what _I_ would draw, but there are many other valid possibilities.
-All I want is something that captures something useful about the problem and how to solve it.
+All I want is a diagram that captures something useful about the problem and how to solve it.

 Hopefully the process of thinking about it makes it clear